TRUTH+LOVE

 “You’re lacking balance.
 Not making space to receive has left you depleted.”

-The truth landing in a tender place.
+The truth landed in a tender place.

-When “I” is in the wrong place, it enables me to put my needs on the back-burner for the sake of others.
+When “I” is in the wrong place, it enables me to put my needs on the back burner for the sake of others.
 I want to love well and be selfless.
 But a problem arises when I keep doing for others what I am unwilling to do for myself.

-When I give, without receiving, it affects my relationship with God.
-It’s not until I position myself under the faucet of God’s love, that what pours out comes from a place of overflow.
-The only sustainable model of what it means to be a disciple of Jesus comes from a posture of abiding…..
+When I give without receiving, it affects my relationship with God.
+It’s not until I position myself under the faucet of God’s love that what pours out comes from a place of overflow.
+The only sustainable model of what it means to be a disciple of Jesus comes from a posture of abiding.